awsdocs/iam-user-guide/doc_source/id_roles_create_for-idp_oidc.md

 # Creating a Role for Web Identity or OpenID Connect Federation \(Console\)<a name="id_roles_create_for-idp_oidc"></a>

-Before you can create a role for web identity federation, you must first complete the following prerequisite steps\.
+Before you can create a role for web identity federation, you must first complete the following prerequisite steps\.<a name="oidc-prereqs"></a>

 **To prepare to create a role for web identity federation**